 Economic and Environmental Benefits

-Multispecies swards can reduce chemical fertiliser demand by approximately 90kg/ha per year.
-The net savings and emission reduction from chemical fertiliser for a typical conventional farm are summarised in Table 3.
+Multispecies swards can reduce chemical nitrogen fertiliser demand by approximately 90kg/ha per year.
+The net savings and emission reduction from chemical fertiliser for a typical conventional farm are summarised in the Table below.

-Grass only swardsMSS on 5% of the areaMSS on 10% of the area
+Grass only swardsMSS 10 % grazing areaMSS 20% of grazing area

 Environmental Impact